+i.
+The amounts owed to shareholders are unsecured, interest-free and have no fixed date of repayment. ii.
 The Group's and Company's exposure to liquidity risk relating to trade and other payables is disclosed in Note 29.

-NOTES TO THE FINANCIAL STATEMENTS - continued 26.
-RECONCILIATION OF LIABILITIES ARISING FROM FINANCING ACTIVITIES
+26. RECONCILIATION OF LIABILITIES ARISING FROM FINANCING ACTIVITIES